particle-iot/spark-setup-android/README.md

 # Particle Device Setup library (beta)

 The Particle Device Setup library is meant for integrating the initial setup process of Particle devices in your app.
 This library will enable you to easily invoke a standalone setup wizard UI for setting up internet-connect products powered by a Photon/P0/P1.

 The setup UI can be easily customized by a modifying XML file values which is made available to the user.
 Customization includes: look & feel, colors, fonts as well as custom brand logos.
 There are good defaults if you don’t set these properties, but you can override the look and feel as needed to suit the look of the rest of your app.

 As you may have heard, the wireless setup process for the Photon uses very different underlying technology from the Core.
-Where the Core used Smart Config, the Photon uses what we call “soft AP” — the Photon advertises a Wi-Fi network, you join that network from your mobile app to exchange credentials, and then the Photon connects using the Wi-Fi credentials you supplied.
+Where the Core used _SmartConfig_, the Photon uses what we call “soft AP” — the Photon advertises a Wi-Fi network, you join that network from your mobile app to exchange credentials, and then the Photon connects using the Wi-Fi credentials you supplied.

 With the Device Setup library, you make one simple call from your app, for example when the user hits a “setup my device” button, and a whole series of screens then guides the user through the device setup process.
 When the process finishes, the user is back on the screen where she hit the “setup my device” button, and your code has been passed the ID of the device she just setup and claimed.

 <!---
 [![CI Status](http://img.shields.io/travis/spark/SparkSetup.svg?style=flat)](https://travis-ci.org/spark/SparkSetup)